 In many cases, proper use of combiners can spell the difference between an impractical algorithm and an efficient algorithm.
-This topic will be discussed in Section 3.1, which focuses on various techniques for local aggregation.
-It suffices to say for now that
+This topic will be discussed

-12A note on the implementation of combiners in Hadoop: by default, the execution framework reserves the right to use combiners at its discretion.
+$^{12}$ A note on the implementation of combiners in Hadoop: by default, the execution framework reserves the right to use combiners at its discretion.
 In reality, this means that a combiner may be invoked zero, one, or multiple times.
 In addition, combiners in Hadoop may actually be invoked in the reduce phase, i.e., after key-value pairs have been copied over to the reducer, but before the user reducer code runs.
 As a result, combiners must be carefully written so that they can be executed in these different environments.
-Section 3.1.2 discusses this in more detail.
+Section 3.1 discusses this in more detail.

-Figure 2.4: Complete view of MapReduce, illustrating combiners and partitioners in addition to mappers and reducers.
+Figure 2.3: Complete view of MapReduce, illustrating combiners and partitioners in addition to mappers and reducers.
 Combiners can be viewed as "mini-reducers" in the map phase.
 Partitioners determine which reducer is responsible for a particular key.

-a combiner can significantly reduce the amount of data that needs to be copied over the network, resulting in much faster algorithms.
+in Section 3.1, which focuses on various techniques for local aggregation.
+It suffices to say for now that a combiner can significantly reduce the amount of data that needs to be copied over the network, resulting in much faster algorithms.

-The complete MapReduce model is shown in Figure 2.4.
+The complete MapReduce model is shown in Figure 2.3.
 Output of the mappers are processed by the combiners, which perform local aggregation to cut down on the number of intermediate key-value pairs.
 The partitioner determines which reducer will be responsible for processing a particular key, and the execution framework uses this information to copy the data to the right location during the shuffle and sort phase.
-13 Therefore, a complete MapReduce job consists of code for the mapper, reducer, combiner, and partitioner, along with job configuration parameters.
+Therefore, a complete MapReduce job consists of code for the mapper, reducer, combiner, and partitioner, along with job configuration parameters.
 The execution framework handles everything else.

-13In Hadoop, partitioners are actually executed before combiners, so while Figure 2.4 is conceptually accurate, it doesn't precisely describe the Hadoop implementation.
+$^{13}{\rm In}$ Hadoop, partitioners are actually executed before combiners, so while Figure 2.3 is conceptually accurate, it doesn't precisely describe the Hadoop implementation.